PBRiesenkamp/ShuttleboxR/README.md

 )
 ```

+The folder-selection window shows folders, not the individual trial files.
-A metadata table is optional.
-It is useful when individual files have different
+Select the folder containing all raw recordings.
+A metadata table is optional
-trial start times:
+and is useful when files have different trial start times:

 ```r
 metadata <- data.frame(